 When we wait upon the Lord, our strength is greatly renewed.
-We are like an eagle that mounts up with its wings and ascends to the sky above.
+We are like an eagle that mounts its wings and ascends to the sky.
 We are renewed in our determination, duty, and direction.
-Isaiah said that we can run and not grow weary and we can walk and not faint.
+Isaiah said that we will run and not be weary; we will walk and not faint.
 We can go extended distances in our ministry endeavors and not become overwhelmed.
 We can go about our daily duties and not be bogged down in spirit.
 We are blessed with a renewed focus and vision.
 We are enabled to handle multiple responsibilities for the Lord.
 We are able to accomplish more with maximized results.

 Have a renewed God Morning!

 Bible Reading Schedule: Isaiah 45-48